 - The severity of injuries: You are more likely to receive a higher emotional damage award if you suffered a long-term or complex physical injury due to the accident.

 - Your personal injury lawyer: The caliber and expertise of the attorney representing you can play a huge role in ensuring that you receive fair compensation.

 Hiring an attorney who is highly experienced in personal injury litigation will help alleviate your stress and tension by guiding you each step of the way and explaining in detail everything that needs to be done during your personal injury case.
-At AHC Injury Law, we know that accidents can be both physically and emotionally devastating.
+At Hirsch Andrade, we know that accidents can be both physically and emotionally devastating.
 We are here to help.
 If you or a loved one has been injured in an incident due to someone else’s negligence, contact us at 203-331-8888 or visit our website today.